 Physical basics of optical systems for data collection, storage, and transfer are presented.
 Primary attention is paid to the laws of light reflection, refraction, and propagation in anisotropic media.
 Light propagation in optical fiber and the idea of the optical fiber communication systems are described on this basis.
 Light interference, as well as some of its applications (interference measurement converters, interference filters, and demultiplexers), are considered.
 The idea of moving media optics and measurement converters on this basis is presented.

-2. Optical Systems and Components
+Optical Systems and Components (5 ECTS)

 Contains the basic data on the principles of design, calculation, working out and adjustment of various optical systems.
 The basic types of imaging optical systems (telescopes, microscopes, camera lenses etc.), their features and the general properties are considered.
 Basics of the theory of the optical image and aberrations are presented.
 The basic types of non-imaging optical systems – lighters, projectors, various types of interferometers are considered also, and also the basics of optical photometry are considered.
 The course also presents the basics of optical materials and technology, including the processes of glass fabrication and optical crystals growth, the idea of glass and crystal processing (cutting, grinding, polishing and finishing).
 Main types of optical components (plates, prisms, wedges, spherical and aspherical lenses) are described.
 The information about optical films and coatings is presented.
 Finally, the idea of optical design, production and testing routines is presented.

-3. Laser Technique
+Laser Technique (5 ECTS)

 The fundamentals of quantum electronics and laser technique are presented, including the fundamental laws of light emission and absorption, the idea of the inversed (active) media and of the light amplification.
 Basic principles of laser cavities and their modes are outlined.
 Basic principles of laser generation are described in semiclassical approximation.
 Laser technique fundamentals are illustrated by the more detailed description of various specific kinds of lasers, including gas lasers (neutral atom, ion, molecular and excimer ones), solid-state lasers (glass and crystalline ones, including the Q-switched lasers and lasers with mode synchronization) and semiconductor ones.

 The course presents the physical background of the devices, providing laser beam control and transformation.
 We consider the light polarization rotation and the basics of nonreciprocal devices on their basis; the nonlinear optical methods and devices for radiation frequency conversion.
-The course also presents the information about the light scattering, including the stimulated one and about the wavefront transformation and correction by means of adaptive optics and holography.
+The course also presents the information about the light scattering, including the stimulated one and about the wave front transformation and correction by means of adaptive optics and holography.

 The subject of the course is the study of fundamentals and main types of optical gyros, based upon the use of quantum electronics and waveguide technologies – namely, of laser and fiber optical gyros, as well as of the systems, providing technique implementation in the measuring apparatus, in the inertial navigation and movement control systems.